Wakoma/OfflineAI/README.md

 - Model Compression: Techniques like pruning and quantization can reduce model size and computational demands without sacrificing too much accuracy.
 - Optimization for Specific Tasks: Fine-tuning pre-trained models for specific tasks can reduce the need for massive models and lower resource requirements.
 - Run the ML tool on one or more PCs and enable other machines on the network to access it/them.
-In this scenario, laptops and mobile devices without a powerful GPU or CPU can use ML tools via a simple user interface, with a noisy/power-hungry machine placed elsewhere in the networkm, ideally with power backup.
+In this scenario, laptops and mobile devices without a powerful GPU or CPU can use ML tools via a simple user interface, with a noisy/power-hungry machine placed elsewhere in the network, ideally with power backup.
 Resources on this here: https://github.com/Wakoma/LocalML/blob/main/resources/tools.md#running-llm-on-docker